 Upon receiving a Hearing Decision, either the property owner or the tenant may appeal.
-The appeal form must be received within twenty (20) days from the Proof of Service date noted on the last page of the Hearing Decision.
+The appeal form must be received within a set number of days from the Proof of Service date noted on the last page of the Hearing Decision.
 If the Rent Adjustment Office is closed on the last day to file, the appeal may be filed on the next business day.